-I was standing on my car using a giant tripod to photograph animal bones.
-It was evening when a battered ute rolled in through the bush.
-The window wound down and a wiry man stared silently, cigarette in mouth.
-I wondered … was he a friend's dad from high school?
+On the marsh near my home in the Northern Territory, I was standing on top my car setting up a large tripod to photograph some animal bones.
+It was evening, when a battered ute rolled up through the bush.
+The window wound down and the driver stared silently, cigarette in mouth.
+I vaguely recognised him as a friend's dad from high school.

-He eyeballed the scene awhile before drawling in a quiet, croaky, monotone “you... must...really...like...bones”.
-He continued staring with a empty expression and drove away, cigarette smouldering.
-Minutes later, I heard the crackle of burning spear grass.
+He eyeballed the scene before drawling in a quiet, croaky, monotone “you... must...really...like...bones”.
+He continued staring with an empty expression and drove away, cigarette smouldering.
+Soon after I heard the crackle of burning spear grass.
 A fire was spreading down the marsh track, and I wondered to myself aloud whether he set the grass alight on purpose or by mistake.

 Humpty Doo makes me paranoid like that.